Science and the Catholic Church: Pontifical Academy of Sciences

 The Pontifical Academy of Sciences was founded in 1936 by Pope Pius XI.
 It draws on many of the world's leading scientists, including many Nobel Laureates, to act as advisors to the Popes on scientific issues.
 The Academy has an international membership which includes British physicist Stephen Hawking, the astronomer royal Martin Rees, and Nobel laureates such as U.S. physicist Charles Hard Townes.

 Under the protection of the reigning Pope, the Academy aims to promote the progress of the mathematical, physical, and natural sciences and the study of related epistemological problems.
 The Academy has its origins in the Accademia Pontificia dei Nuovi Lincei ("Pontifical Academy of the New Lynxes"), founded in 1847 and intended as a more closely supervised successor to the Accademia dei Lincei ("Academy of Lynxes") established in Rome in 1603 by the learned Roman Prince Federico Cesi (1585–1630) who was a young botanist and naturalist, and which claimed Galileo Galilei as a member.

-Vatican Observatory

-The Vatican Observatory (Specola Vaticana) is an astronomical research and educational institution supported by the Holy See.
-Originally based in Rome, it now has headquarters and laboratory at the summer residence of the Pope in Castel Gandolfo, Italy, and an observatory at the Mount Graham International Observatory in the United States.
-The Director of the Observatory is Brother Guy Consolmagno, SJ.
-Many distinguished scholars have worked at the Observatory.
-In 2008, the Templeton Prize was awarded to cosmologist Fr.
-Michał Heller, a Vatican Observatory Adjunct Scholar.
-In 2010, the George Van Biesbroeck Prize was awarded to former observatory director Fr.
-George Coyne, SJ.
-The current director of the Vatican Observatory, Brother Guy Consolmagno, was awarded the American Astronomical Society's Carl Sagan Medal for Excellence in Public Communication in Planetary Science in 2014.